monkeyark/558/doc/slides.md

 - Avoid priority inversion scenarios

 ## Task Design
-- Keep tasks simple and focused
+- Keep tasks simple and use appropriate delays to prevent CPU hogging
-- Use appropriate delays to prevent CPU hogging
+- Use task not croutine, design for preemption not yield

-- Design for preemption
+# Implementation Suggestions

 ## Memory Management
 - Choose appropriate heap allocation scheme
-- heap_1 - the very simplest, does not permit memory to be freed.
+- heap_1 - the very simplest, does not permit memory to be freed
-- heap_2 - permits memory to be freed, but does not coalescence adjacent free blocks.
+- heap_2 - permits memory to be freed, but does not coalescence adjacent free blocks
-- heap_3 - simply wraps the standard malloc() and free() for thread safety.
+- heap_3 - simply wraps the standard malloc() and free() for thread safety
 - heap_4 - coalescences adjacent free blocks to avoid fragmentation.
-Includes absolute address placement option.
+Includes absolute address placement option
-- heap_5 - as per heap_4, with the ability to span the heap across multiple non-adjacent memory areas.
+- heap_5 - as per heap_4, with the ability to span the heap across multiple non-adjacent memory areas

-# Other open-source RTOS
+# Other Free and Open-source RTOS

 ## Zephyr